-A recent reform (Legislative Decree No 40 of 2006) has amended the rules on contesting equitable judgments (sentenze di equità, exercising the judge’s own discretion) in disputes with a value not exceeding €1 100: such judgments are open to appeal only if there has been a breach of procedural rules, constitutional law or Community law, or of the principles governing the subject‑matter.
+The rules on judgments based on fundamental fairness (sentenze di equità, in disputes with a value not exceeding €1 100) were amended in 2006: such judgments are open to appeal only if there has been a breach of procedural rules, constitutional law or Community law, or of the principles governing the subject-matter.

-The new provisions apply to all judgments delivered from 2 March 2006 (Article 27 of Legislative Decree No 2006/40)
+These provisions apply to all judgments delivered from 2 March 2006 (Article 27 of Legislative Decree No 2006/40).

-Equitable judgments delivered prior to that date can be appealed before the Court of Cassation (within the legal time limits) on grounds of infringement of constitutional, Community or procedural rules, infringement of the principles governing the substance of the case, or lack of a proper statement of the grounds of the original judgment.
+Judgments based on fundamental fairness delivered prior to that date can be appealed before the Court of Cassation (within the legal time limits) only on grounds of infringement of constitutional, Community or procedural rules, infringement of the principles governing the substance of the case, or lack of a proper statement of the grounds of the original judgment.
 Judgments delivered by the justice of the peace concerning administrative fines can be challenged only by extraordinary appeal to the Court of Cassation.

-All other judgments delivered by the justice of the peace may be appealed before the court of appeal.
+All other judgments delivered by the justice of the peace may be appealed.

 See the factsheets on the judicial system, jurisdiction and how to proceed.